Green Building Contractors - Green Building Techniques

 • Consider irrigation controls for landscaping.

-• Consider greywater reuse from sinks and showers (as permitted by code).
+• Consider greywater reuse from sinks and showers where feasible.
+Check with licensed building professionals.

 • Ensure tight seals between garage and living area.